AdaSalvadorAvalos/conditioned-morpher-transformer-model/README.md

 ![CMT Architecture](assets/overview_model.jpg)

 The CMT architecture is based on a transformer encoder-decoder, augmented with separate FiLM conditioning layers for style and BPM:
-- **Encoder**: Encodes audio tokens through multiple codebook embeddings.
+- **Encoder**: Encodes audio tokens through multiple codebook embeddings and applies FiLM-based modulation for style and BPM.
 - **FiLM Layers**: Independently modulate feature representations according to style and BPM.
 - **Interpolation**: Combines source and target representations through linear interpolation to achieve the desired morph.
-- **Decoder**: Generates output tokens using cross-attention on the interpolated representation, incorporating the dual conditioning.
+- **Decoder**: Generates output token logits using cross-attention on the interpolated representation, with additional FiLM modulation for style and BPM.

 This design allows flexible morphing of audio loops, producing outputs that can be smoothly transitioned between source and target while respecting style and tempo parameters.